 - Ground stability related issues, e.g. consolidation, seepage, liquefaction, (coastal) erosion and slope stability.

 - Water-soil-structure interaction, e.g. for roads, railways, tunnels, bridges, dams, foundations, buildings and buried cables & pipelines.

 - Interaction of infrastructure systems with the environment, e.g. impact of climate change, extreme weather events, geo-hazards, static & dynamic loading and aging.

-This Call for Proposals is an invitation to all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the abovementioned facilities.
-The theme of the present call is: ‘Experiments to study the pressures on CI, e.g., impact of climate change, aging, increased usage, extreme weather events and geo-hazards (opened April 2022).’.
+The Third Call for Proposals is an invitation to all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the abovementioned facilities, free of charge.
+The theme of the present call is ‘Experiments to validate advances in numerical modelling and data science leading to a better engineering design’.

-- The deadline for proposals is September 30th, 2022, 23.59 CET.
+- The deadline for proposals is on October 14th, 2023, 23:59 CET.
 Proposals received after this time cannot be considered.

-- Proposals are reviewed by a group of independent experts (the User Selection Panel), of which the outcome is expected in January 15th, 2023.
+Proposals are reviewed by a User Selection Panel, the outcome of which is expected to be known on January 15th, 2024.

 State-of-the-art measuring instruments, data-acquisition and processing systems will be available, as well as modern support facilities, such as library, computers, and internet access.
 Furthermore, visiting researchers are offered a scientific and intellectual environment, with assistance and guidance from experts at the host institute.

 According to the GEOLAB Access Policy: